abhimahajan-1/Abhi_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ouj8QiF5I10?si=J2NXSLYyQtNMBuv3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my starter project, I chose the Arduino kit because it felt relevant to my interests in mechanical and electrical engineering.
 Moreover, my main project, the Phone-Controlled Robotic Arm, uses Arduino components.
 In turn, I believed it would be a good investment to touch up on my Arduino basics.
-This was a good choice because I got lots of soldering practice along the way.
+This was a good choice because I got lots of soldering practice along the way too.
 The Arduino is connected to a breadboard through wires allowing for electrical flow.
 The input on the breadboard was a button, and the output was an LED.
 The power came from a 5V source on the Arduino board.
 The code was fairly simple.
 All it was was an if-else loop that took whether the button was pressed as the input.
 If it was, then it would turn the LED on in response.
 If not, it would leave it in its default state, turned off.

 # References